telefonicaid/fiware-orion/doc/manuals/user/context_providers.md

       EOF

--   Orion doesn't know the Street 4 temperature, but it knows (due to the registration in the previous step) that the Context Provider at
+-Orion doesn't know the Street 4 temperature, but it knows (due to the registration in the previous step) that the Context Provider at
 <http://sensor48.mycity.com/v1> knows that, so it forwards the query
 (message number 3) to the URL
 <http://sensor48.mycity.com/v1/queryContext> (i.e. the URL used in
 the Providing Application field at registration time, plus the "/queryContext" operation).

       {
 	  "entities": [